brandon-lind/kaky/README.md

 ## Running the App

 Just tell it to start.
-It'll build, spool up the UI (webpack), the API (serverless lambda), and the infrastructure (docker based MongoDB).
+It'll build, spool up the UI (webpack), the API (netlify lambda w/ esbuild), and the infrastructure (docker based MongoDB).

 ```
 npm start
 ```
->NOTE: The UI might come up before the infrastructure and API ... just wait for things to settle, then refresh the page.

-When you're done, ctrl-c
+When you're done, use the normal `ctrl-c` keys

 ---